 What is Pinterest, anyway?

-Only eight years old, Pinterest is the way to save your ideas in one place.
-It hesitates to call itself “social media,” because its 200 million users are there for themselves, not to jump on the latest hot trend.
+Only ten years old, Pinterest is the way to save your ideas in one place.
+It hesitates to call itself “social media,” because its 322 million monthly active users are there for themselves, not to jump on the latest hot trend.
 CEO Ben Silbermann says it where you go to “get ideas for your real life.”
 I like that description.

 When we use Facebook, we post a status update in order to get comments and start a conversation.
 With Instagram and Twitter, we’re looking for likes and followers.
 But with Pinterest, we’re creating categories that are important to us–unique catalogs we’ll build and return to.
 We choose what’s right for us…and that feels authentic.